 Scholarships for First Nations Students

-Mirragin is the local language word for 'star'.
-Our very successful Mirragin Program affords students a greater sense of identity and belonging within the College.
-It also provides social structures, pastoral care, and academic support.
+The Lourdes Hill College Mirragin Program affords students a greater sense of identity and belonging within the College.
+It provides students with social structures, pastoral care and academic support.
+Mirragin is the local language word for 'star.’

-We work with Community Elders to offer First Nations students the opportunity to explore and embrace their cultural identity.
+We work with Community Elders to allow First Nations students to explore and embrace their cultural identity.
 We acknowledge this responsibility as a key component of the reconciliation and healing journey within the College as articulated in our Reconciliation Action Plan.

 The Mirragin Scholarship is awarded to selected First Nations students at the beginning of Year 7 (or the student's date of commencement) for the duration of their enrolment at Lourdes Hill College.
 The number of scholarships awarded is at the discretion of the Principal.